-As noted above, the CRU works closely with the OPLA to resolve petitions to the director, disputes involving the "real party in interest," petitions to merge proceedings, and the like.
-The CRU also works closely with the OPLA in examining the practical effects of its own rules, and in examining ways to streamline reexamination proceedings to reflect today's realities.
+As noted above, the CRU works closely with the Office of Patent Legal Administration ("OPLA") to resolve petitions to the director, disputes involving the "real party in interest," petitions to merge proceedings, and the like.
+The CRU also works closely with the OPLA in examining the practical effects of its own rules and in examining ways to streamline reexamination proceedings to reflect today's realities.